LEARN ABOUT WATERJETS

 A waterjet machine generates two waste streams.
 Excess water containing very small amounts of solid fines, which can be filtered if required by local regulation and then sent directly to a waste water drain.
 Kerf material and garnet waste can be sent to a landfill.
 If the material being cut is poisonous—lead or beryllium, for example—both waste streams must be cleaned to meet environmental regulations and the water may be recycled.

-WHAT ARE THE COSTS TO RUN A MAINTAIN A WATERJET?
+WHAT ARE THE COSTS TO RUN AND MAINTAIN A WATERJET?

 An abrasive waterjet machine costs between $25 - $30 per hour to operate for consumables and maintenance parts.
 At operating pressures above 60,000 PSI (4,137 bar) more maintenance is required and unplanned downtime can increase dramatically.
 Ultra high pressures result in higher operating costs due to accelerated metal fatigue in high pressure components used in pumps and plumbing.
 For this reason, waterjet cutting machines usually operate most economically and reliably in the range of 60,000 PSI (4,137 bar) or less.